Do you ever have those moments when you’re eating at a restaurant and you’re really enjoying whatever is in front of

 - Add the bacon, salt, basil, oregano, thyme, pepper.

-- Stir in the milk, chicken stock and Worcestershire sauce and heat through until thickened.
+Stir in the almond milk and chickpea flour mixture, chicken stock and Worcestershire sauce and heat through until thickened.

-Add the greek yogurt and cheddar cheese and stir to dissolve.
+Add the plain Greek yogurt and cheddar cheese and stir to dissolve.
 Add the cubed potatoes and heat through.

 - Season to taste.

-Garnish with optional toppings (grated cheddar cheese, bacon crumbles, dollop of greek yogurt, or sliced green onions).
+Garnish with optional toppings (grated cheddar cheese, bacon crumbles, dollop of plain Greek yogurt, or sliced green onions).